fanfan42/VFIO-Passthrough-dual-running-systems-on-laptop/asus-rog-strix-g814/README.md

 <details>
   <summary><b>How to bind the threads to the core</b></summary>

 It's very important that when we passthrough a core, we include its sibling.
 To get a sense of your cpu topology, use the command `lscpu -e`.
 A matching core id (i.e. "CORE" column) means that the associated threads (i.e. "CPU" column) run on the same physical core.
-With intel P and E cores, it's still difficult to have a perfect matching, tht's why, I prefered, in the previous steps, to only give Cores instead of threads in the CPU topology
+With intel P and E cores, it's still difficult to have a perfect matching, that's why, I prefered, in the previous steps, to only give Cores instead of threads in the CPU topology

 ```
 CPU NODE SOCKET CORE L1d:L1i:L2:L3 ONLINE    MAXMHZ   MINMHZ      MHZ